 Many of the trails are ancient trade and pilgrimage routes, and, especially in Ladakh and Zanskar, it really is a land of passes that locals have crossed and recrossed for centuries.
 Villages are rarer than in Nepal, and there are very few shops, no 'Coca-Cola' trekkers here!
 Wide pastures, sparkling lakes, colourful canyons, glaciated passes, and lower down, alpine pastures.

 For many trekkers their first experience of Himalayan trekking is in the Annapurna or Everest regions of Nepal.
 Trekking in the Indian Himalaya is a very different experience.
-Consider that a good year will see as many as 25,000 trekkers in the Everest region whereas Zanskar will see around 1000, only, and on many of the routes we take, we barely even meet other groups.
+Consider that a good year will see as many as 25,000 trekkers in the Everest region whereas Zanskar will see around a thousand, only, and on many of the routes we take, we barely even meet other groups.